CHTC/chtc-website-source/uw-research-computing/gpu-jobs.md

 To print out specific information about a GPU server and its GPUs, you can use the "auto-format" option for `condor_status` and the names of specific server attributes.
+In general, when querying attributes using `condor_status`, a "GPUs_" prefix needs to be added to the attribute name.
-For example, the tables below can be mostly recreated using the attributes `Machine`, `TotalGpus`, `GPUs_DeviceName` and `GPUs_Capability`:
+For example, the tables at the top of the guide can be mostly recreated using the attributes `Machine`, `TotalGpus`, `GPUs_DeviceName` and `GPUs_Capability`: